Ikan Pesmol

 1. 01

-Rub the fish inside and out with the lime juice and 1 teaspoon of salt, ensuring the stomach cavity is clear of dark membranes.
-Let sit for 15 minutes, then pat completely dry with paper towels to prevent aggressive oil splattering.
+Rub the fish fillets thoroughly with the lime juice and one teaspoon of kosher salt.
+Let sit for 15 minutes to neutralize the fishy odor, then pat completely dry with paper towels to prevent aggressive oil splattering in the pan.

 2. 02

-Heat about a half-inch of neutral oil in a wide, heavy-bottomed skillet over medium-high heat.
-Fry the fish until the skin is deep golden brown and crispy, about 6 to 8 minutes per side, then remove and drain on a wire rack.
+Heat the neutral oil in a wide, heavy-bottomed skillet over medium-high heat.
+Slide the fish in and fry until the skin is deeply browned and crispy, about 6 to 8 minutes per side, then remove to a wire rack.
+This crust acts like a sponge for the sauce later.

 3. 03

-While the fish fries, combine the shallots, garlic, macadamia nuts, turmeric, ginger, and 3 tablespoons of water in a food processor or blender.
-Blend until it becomes a completely smooth paste.
+While the fish fries, combine the shallots, garlic, macadamia nuts, turmeric, and ginger in a blender.
+Add the three tablespoons of water and blend until it becomes a completely smooth paste.

 4. 04

-Discard the frying oil and wipe the skillet clean, then heat 3 tablespoons of fresh oil over medium heat.
-Pour in the blended paste and cook, stirring constantly, for 5 to 7 minutes until the moisture evaporates, the raw onion smell mellows, and the oil begins to separate and pool at the edges.
+Discard the fish frying oil and wipe the skillet clean, then heat three tablespoons of fresh oil over medium.
+Cook the blended paste, stirring constantly, until the raw onion smell mellows and the oil begins to separate and pool at the edges, about 5 to 7 minutes.

 5. 05

-Toss the bruised lemongrass, galangal, and Makrut lime leaves into the bloomed paste and stir for 1 minute until highly fragrant.
-Pour in 1 cup of water, the vinegar, sugar, and the remaining 1 teaspoon of salt, bringing the mixture to a rapid simmer.
+Toss the bruised lemongrass, galangal, and Makrut lime leaves into the bloomed paste and stir for a minute until fragrant.
+Pour in the cup of water, vinegar, sugar, and remaining teaspoon of salt, bringing the vibrant yellow emulsion to a rapid simmer.

 6. 06

-Drop the whole bird's eye chilies into the bubbling sauce, then carefully lower the fried fish into the skillet.
-Spoon the bright yellow sauce over the fish continuously for 2 to 3 minutes until it absorbs the flavor and the sauce thickens slightly, taking care not to break the fish.
-Serve immediately with steaming hot jasmine rice.
+Drop the whole bird's eye chilies into the bubbling liquid, then gently lower the fried fish into the skillet.
+Spoon the sauce over the fish continuously for 2 to 3 minutes just until it absorbs the flavors and the sauce thickens slightly.
+Serve immediately with a massive bowl of steamed jasmine rice.

 Notes

-It infuses the sauce with a sweet, fruity chili aroma without making the dish overly spicy.
-Diners who want heat can simply smash the chilies into their rice.
+Simmering whole bird's eye chilies infuses the sauce with a sweet, fruity aroma without blowing out the dish with capsaicin.
+Diners who want the pain can smash them directly into their rice at the table.

 From Cook Indonesian in America.